Questions about the ports of the OSPi 1.5 (COM, +5V, GND, SN1/2)

 • #22210

-I have a Raspberry Pi 4 and the OpenSprinkler (OSPi 1.5) purchased.
-There should now be 2 x 4 Rainbird solenoid valves, so a total of 8 pieces, but divided into two different valve boxes.
+I bought a Raspberry Pi 4 and the OpenSprinkler (OSPi 1.5).
+There should now be 2 x 4 solenoid valves from Rainbird, so 8 pieces in total, but divided into two different valve boxes.

 A few questions

-* There is at OSPi twice the COM port.
-Should/can all 8 be connected to the same COM port, or rather 4 on one and 4 on the other - or does it just not matter?
+* There are two COM ports on the OSPi.
+Should/can all 8 be connected to the same COM port, or would it be better to have 4 on one and 4 on the other - or does it simply not matter?

-* Got the middle 2A AC adapter.
-Can you also supply the Raspberry PI with it, which actually draws 2A itself or has that as an adapter.
+* Have the medium 2A AC adapter.
+Can you use it to supply the Raspberry PI, which actually draws 2A itself or has it as an adapter.
 If so, how do you connect the power supply from the Raspi to the OSPi?
-I saw that there is a “+5V” port on the OSPi there - somehow to the mini-USB power from the Raspi?
+I saw that there is a “+5V” port on the OSPi – somehow connected to the mini-USB power from the Raspi?

 * What are the GND and SN1/2 ports for?
-Should you connect GND (ground?) to the metal housing, where the grounding of the AC connection is already connected?
+Should you connect GND (ground?) to the metal housing, where the ground from the AC connection is already there?

 Best regards,